magnetar-io/strange_matter_specification/Component_Schema/header_specification.md

 **payload_encryption**: Encryption status or type of the payload
 **payload_data**: Embedded URL/URI for the payload data

-# If the the Data is a component, use the relationship
+# If the the Data is a component, use the relationship,

 ## ComponentInstanceRelationship:

 **source_entities**: Array of Source entity IDs
 **source_components**: Array of Source component IDs
 **source_component_type**: Array of types of source component
-**destination_entities**: Array of destination entity IDs
+**source)_component_classification**: Array of the classification applied to components **destination_entities**: Array of destination entity IDs
 **destination_components**: Array of destination component IDs
 **destination_component_type**: Array of type of destination component
+**destination_classfication**: Array of the classification applied to components